Discretely sampled signals and the rough Hoff process: Recovery of the It o integral

 In light of the convergence result of Theorem \ref{t-hoff-process-convergence}, we conclude that

-Indeed, as noted in the above remark, almost sure equality and convergence in probability and $L^p(\PP)$ are all preserved under continuous mappings.
-Thus the It\^{o}-Lyons map is continuous with respect to the driving signal under the $p$-variation topology.
-The proof is then finished by noting that $Y^n=\rho(z^n)$ and $Y=\rho(z)$. \end{proof}
+Indeed, as noted in the above remark, almost sure equality and convergence in probability (and $L^p$) are all preserved under continuous mappings.
+Since the It\^{o} map is continuous with respect to the driving rough path signal under the $p$-variation topology, the proof is then finished by noting that $Y^n=\rho(z^n)$ and $Y=\rho(z)$. \end{proof}